You don't manage memory.

 Interactive force-directed graph with 6-level hierarchy.
 Node size encodes importance, glow encodes heat, quality arcs show reliability.
 Real-time memory heatmap dashboard.

-From simple remember/recall to autonomous pipeline execution.
+From simple remember/recall to autonomous pipeline execution and queryable workflow graph.
 All via natural language in Claude Code.

 Store & Retrieve